Mick Karn: Session work and solo projects

 In the 1990s, he worked with artist David Torn, Andy Rinehart and a number of Japanese musicians, and formed the multinational new wave band, NiNa.
 Later on, he worked as a solo artist.
 He played at least one concert with Pete Townshend that featured an all-star line-up, including Phil Collins and Midge Ure.

 Also in the 1990s, he started the Medium Productions label along with Steve Jansen and Richard Barbieri, two of his former fellow Japan members, and Debi Zornes (label management and artist co-ordination).
 In 2006, the MK Music imprint was established by Karn, Zornes and Mike Trenery; and beginning with 2006's Three Part Species, all releases, including an autobiography, have the MK Music logo on them.

 In 2001, Karn began to work with Gota Yashiki, Vivian Hsu, Masahide Sakuma, and Masami Tsuchiya in the band The d.e.p., or doggy eels project.
 That same year he worked with Paul Wong on his Yellow Paul Wong release.
 Karn left London in 2004 to live in Cyprus with his wife and son, financially enabling himself to keep working as a musician/artist.
-In 2009, Karn also released his autobiography, entitled Japan & Self Existence, available through his website and Lulu.
+In 2009, Karn also released his autobiography, titled Japan & Self Existence, available through his website and Lulu.
 This details his music career, his interest in sculpture and painting, his childhood, relationships and family.

 On 30 August 2010, Peter Murphy disclosed via a video message (subsequently removed/hidden) on his personal Facebook profile that he would be reuniting with Karn for a week in London, perhaps in November, to begin writing and recording for a second Dalis Car album.
 Murphy also added that this would be the first time the two had seen each other since 1983.
 The project was cut short, however, as Karn had recently been diagnosed with cancer.
-After his death, five of the tracks they did record were released on 5 April 2012 as an EP entitled InGladAloneness.
+After his death, five of the tracks they did record were released on 5 April 2012 as an EP titled InGladAloneness.
 The tracks were mixed by Steve Jansen and mastered by Pieter Snapper in Istanbul, while the artwork for the EP was created by Thomas Bak with a painting by Jarosław Kukowski.